Not Dressed By Hillary Supporter Michael Kors, Melania Trump Is Long Time Client

 — DesignGuru (@iamraleighgal) March 2, 2017

-Perhaps Kors felt the need to announce that he did not specifically dress Melania Trump because of the overly sparkly attire she chose.
+Perhaps Kors felt the need to announce that he did not specifically dress Melania Trump because of the overly-sparkly attire she chose.
 Had he dressed her, perhaps he would have chosen something more streamlined and basic, without the 3D embellishments and sexy skirt slits.
 Many others could assume that his need to announce that he did not dress Melania Trump was because he has long been enamored with Hillary.

 Hillary Clinton Honored by Michael Kors at Golden Heart Awards Celebration – http://t.co/JDOiXbFVKA pic.twitter.com/OQ5ejkAzVc